ztrbusic/coding-journal/README.md

 ## 📅 How it's organized

 - **Daily bullet notes** are stored in the `/daily-bullets/` folder – short, quick notes on what I did or learned that day.
-- **Weekly summaries** are stored in the `/weekly-logs/` folder – longer reflections that capture progress, struggles, and next steps.
+- **Weekly(ish) summaries** are stored in the `/weekly-logs/` folder – longer reflections that capture progress, struggles, and next steps.

 ---